 It can cause symptoms similar to dementia

-If you suffer from a heroin addiction and continue to use it over a period of time, then you could find yourself suffering from cognitive issues similar to that of dementia.
-This is because it causes inflammation to the brain and also proteins to build up.
+If you suffer from heroin addiction and continue to use it over a period of time, then you could find yourself suffering from cognitive issues similar to that dementia.
+This is because it causes inflammation in the brain and also proteins to build up.
 In turn, this replicates the structural changes that Alzheimer’s disease is associated with.
 This can cause severe cognitive impairment with symptoms such as confusion and memory loss.

 It can deteriorate your brain’s white matter